asdfljh/TeamFour/README.md

     2. L checks the json-based bytes are right format.

     3. If the json-based bytes are right format, L gets name and contents in the json-based bytes.

     4. L makes a base64 file with contents in json-based bytes.

     5. L decrypts the base64 file and gets the gpg file.

     6. L verifies the gpg file with L's public key.

     7. If it is verfied, L executes the file.

     8. If executing file calls 'execve', L terminates it.

+ E. Flag Updater receives JSON file and verifies their signature and content

+    1. The program is daemonized to be runed in background

+    2. It listen connection on port 42 and waits that the client send a file

+    3. The file is decrypted with the team private key

+    4. The base64 signature is extract from this file and put into a flag file

+    5. The file is 64-decoded and put in a gpg file

+    6. The informations of the gpg file are checked on order to see if the signature is good

 # Misc

 1. Notary program is written in Python 2.X

+2. Flag updater program is written in C and uses a Python script to decode the  base 64 signature